DBUPDGEN

 Checking Subsystems and Their Versions

 This section discusses how the update script checks subsystems and their versions.
 The section applies to both regular update scripts and patch scripts.
+The section only applies if the ABAPERLS subsystem is installed in the database.
+If you have not installed the ABAPERLS subsystem, you will have to carry these checks on your own.

 Which Subsystems are Updated?

-Checking the Version-Designators
+Checking the Subsystem Labels

 The From-Version and the Database Version